 5] Search the web for troubleshooting the exact cause after identifying the troublesome process.
 Please be reminded that it could also be because of a virus or malware disguised as a process.

 In case you checked the Task manager in Solution 1 and noticed high CPU usage, but no specific process was overloading the system, the issue could be that the RAM in the system might be less than sufficient.

-Windows 10 needs a minimum of 2GB of RAM for installation.
+Windows 10 or windows 11 needs a minimum of 2GB of RAM for installation.
 However, as soon as you start running a few more programs on the system, it would slow down or freeze.
 Thus, my advice is to increase the RAM to 4GB.